-The base cuts received for FY09 have adversely impacted the MOE for the fiscal year 2010 SAPT Block Grant application; the total amount that the state will be out of compliance is estimated to be \$2.6 million.
-The state again will be in jeopardy of being found noncompliant with the MOE requirement and thus potentially losing federal funding and will have to apply for a waiver through SAMHSA.
+The base cuts received over the past three fiscal years have adversely impacted the MOE requirement for the FY10 SAPT Block Grant application; the total amount that the state will be out of compliance is \$2.6 million and \$3.06 million in FY11.
+The state again will be in jeopardy of being found noncompliant with the MOE requirement and thus losing federal funding, and will therefore have to apply for a waiver through SAMHSA.